cortexlabs/cortex/examples/tensorflow/license-plate-reader/README.md

 Before executing `cortex deploy`, make sure you've got these 3 covered:

 1. The recommended number of instances to run this smoothly is about 20 instances equipped with GPUs.
 It doesn't really matter how powerful the GPU is, just pick the cheapest ones (K80s or T4s) since we're already limited by how many requests the web server can answer to concurrently. `cortex.yaml` is already set up to use the 20 instances.
-This won't be a problem in the very near future when `waitress` will be replaced with a multitprocessed WSGI server (i.e. `gunicorn`).
+This won't be a problem in the very near future when `waitress` will be replaced with a multiprocessed WSGI server (i.e. `gunicorn`).
 A multiprocessed WSGI will allow for the GPU to be fully utilized, thus reducing the cluster's cost/hr.

 1. Use the same S3 bucket for both the model and the cluster.